trebtreb-k/icccsgapp/plugins/cordova-plugin-fingerprint-aio/README.md

 * Android - Minimum SDK 23
 * iOS - **latest XCode** is required.
 Plugin sets Swift version 4.
+  * _Please set `<preference name="SwiftVersion" value="5.0" />` in your config.xml_
+* Mac via Catalyst.
+If you run the iOS platform on a Mac the plugin will ask for the user password and work with like on other platforms.
+* The [cordova-osx](https://github.com/apache/cordova-osx) platform is not supported

 ## How to use